 The University reserves the right to make changes in the published schedule of fees and payment dates and also to assess charges, which are not included in the schedule of fees, for course material and/or transportation provided at University expense.

-A student who withdraws from a semester may be eligible for a refund of tuition fees (see Chapter VII - Undergraduate Degree Regulations, Withdrawal).
+A student who withdraws from a semester may be eligible for a refund of tuition fees (see Section VII - Undergraduate Degree Regulations, Withdrawal).

-If the withdrawal or credit drop results in a credit balance, your funds will be directly deposited into your bank account, after Student Financial Services has received your banking information.
-Contact Student Financial Services for details.
-The University has been directed by the Ministry of Training, Colleges and Universities to return refunds to the National Student Loans Service Centre in instances where assistance was received through a Government Student Loan.
+If the withdrawal or credit drop results in a credit balance, or international refund, contact Student Financial Services for details.
+The University has been directed by the Ministry of Colleges and Universities to return refunds to the National Student Loans Service Centre in instances where assistance was received through a Government Student Loan.
 In cases in which students hold U.S. Federal Loans all refunds are directed to the U.S. Department of Education per their directive.

-Fall Semester - The compulsory non-refundable Registration Deposit of $200 is forfeited as the first charge against a withdrawal/cancellation or no show for the semester.
-The above schedule will only come into effect once the first $200 penalty has been used up.
+Fall Semester - The compulsory non-refundable Registration Deposit of $200 is forfeited as the first charge against a withdrawal/cancellation or no show for the semester including the first five class days.
+The schedule below will only come into effect once the first $200 penalty has been used up.